SurajB-168/Loan-Portfolio-Risk-Analysis/README.md

 ## Dataset

-The raw dataset is **AI-generated synthetic data** built to resemble a realistic Indian retail lending portfolio — Indian applicant names, branch names, states, and regions — and does not represent real people or a real institution.
+The raw dataset **AI-generated synthetic data** built to resemble a realistic Indian retail lending portfolio — Indian applicant names, branch names, states and regions — and does not represent real people or a real institution.
 It is included in this repository under `data/raw/` and `data/cleaned/`.
 Two raw files formed the basis of the analysis:

 | File | Description |